 I was also very impressed by FlexOffers’ tools to help you find affiliate programs.
 Similar to ShareASale, you can select filters and get lots of data for choosing the right website.

-The one thing I don’t really like about FlexOffers is the design of some of the website.
+The one thing I don’t really like about FlexOffers is the design of some of the websites.
 It almost looks like the standard WordPress design.

 That being said, it’s a great network for affiliate marketing.